Notes & Essays by David Rodeback, Writing, Language & Books

 I love reading books, and I learned at least in time for graduate school to love writing about the books I read.
 My intention, these last two years or so, was to keep blogging about the books I read, as I had done sporadically for a while, then more methodically here, here, and here.

 Those posts were fun to write, and they were well received, and the routine was simple enough.
 When I finished a book, I stacked it in a particular place until I had written about it here.
-Well, the stack has grow too large.
+Well, the stack has grown too large.
 I haven’t taken time to write about the books since September 2022, and I was playing catch-up then.

 So today we catch up.
 I’ll list some books in passing but stop to chat about most, knowing full well I won’t do justice to any of them.
 Sixteen are fiction and grouped accordingly.
 Seventeen are nonfiction and separated into books about writing and others.